debuiteb/NBAFreethrows/README.md

 - [x] Organise data into a list of players and have each player point to a list of their freethrows
 - [x] Search functionality
 - [x] Search for suggestions for mis-spelled player names
-- [x] Calculate player clutch-time differential and playoff differential
+- [x] Calculate player clutch-time differential
+- [ ] Calculate player playoff differential
+- [ ] Calculate BigTimeFT differential (combination of playoff and clutch reg season fts)
 - [ ] Better organisation of packages
 - [ ] A GUI
 - [ ] A scatteplot